-- Dry mouth
+- Dry mouth.

-- Excessive talking
+- Excessive talking.

-- Decreased interest in sex
+- Decreased motivation.

-- Memory problems
+- Memory problems.

 If you suffer from any serious medical problem, you should see your doctor right away.
-If you think you or a loved one may be suffering from a health issue associated with drug use or addiction to alprazolam, help is just a phone call away.
+If you think you or a loved one may be suffering from a health issue associated with drug use or addiction to Xanax, help is just a phone call away.